-As online education moves into the mainstream of the higher education ecosystem, one question still persists: “How do I know what my online students have learned?”
+As online education becomes a mainstream of the higher education ecosystem, one question still persists: “How do I know what my online students have learned?”
 There are no easy answers, just as there aren’t in face-to-face courses, but with a little creativity and flexibility, you soon discover that the online learning environment opens up a host of new educational assessment possibilities.

 Of course, just as with traditional courses, the trick to online assessment is finding the right combination that works best for your particular course.
 This special report Assessing Online Learning: Strategies, Challenges and Opportunities will show you how.